Deep-Learning-Hub-Jersey/Paper-2-Data-April-2021/README.md

 Also, notebook no.5 '5 F5-P2D-NER-CUAD-v1-Inference' uses a fine-tuned model.
 This can be recreated using notebook no.4 '4 F3-P2D-NER-CUAD-v1-Fine-Tune-Transformer'.
 Unfortunately given the size of these models, they can not be pushed and made available on GitHub.

-The PDF contracts used in the demonstration are primarily taken from the [Contract Understanding Atticus Dataset (CUAD) with attribution](https://www.atticusprojectai.org).
+The PDF contracts used in the demonstration are primarily taken from the [Contract Understanding Atticus Dataset (CUAD)](https://www.atticusprojectai.org) with attribution accordingly.

+The presentation utilises information from various sources of associated research.
+Attribution can be found accordingly in the presentation.

 The authors of this repo make all original code, document annotations and data available under the GNU General Public License v3.0.